Denolle-Lab/surface_events/README.md

 # Surface Events
 Surface events such as Avalanches, rockfalls, debris flows, etc. are prevalent on the Cascade Volcanoes in the Pacific Northwest and are hazardous to the surrounding area.
-They are frequent, yet do not have the same automated analysis that earthquakes do.
-Using seismic data from the Pacific Northwest Seismic Network (PNSN), we aim to locate these events with a grid search model and derive the flow velocities and directions of these events using a doppler shift algorithm.
+They are frequent yet do not have the same automated analysis as earthquakes.
+Using seismic data from the Pacific Northwest Seismic Network (PNSN), we aim to locate these events with a grid search model and derive the flow velocities and directions of these events using a Doppler shift algorithm.

 This project is licensed under the MIT Public License.